neutrons/garnet/docs/source/design/reduction_plan.rst

     }

 The above validation functions check:
-    * whether the files exist
+    * whether the files exist and have the correct extension
     * the run range files exist in the instrument/experiment filepath.